Violet-Codes/nibbler/README.md

 ```

 ## error handling
-These are used to deal with the "side effects" of the parser type, located in `nibbler::monadic` are:
+These are used to deal with the "side effects" of the parser type, located in `nibbler::errors` are:

 * `fail`:
 ```rs